 Most of the taxi drivers were Asians at that time, mostly from India.
 Pakistan and Afghanistan.
 Sometimes people would haggle or bargain with them before getting in after telling them the destination.
 This way, one could avoid the war of words at the end of the trip, the weather not helping much to the heated arguments in the summer months.

-With the advent of Emaar and Nakheel, the construction boom started, and in all roads, you could see cement mixing trucks plying along signifying the ticking of progress.
+With the advent of Emaar and Nakheel, the construction boom started, and in all roads, you could see cement mixing trucks plying along signifying the ticking progress.
 Dubai Airport got a ramp up with Terminal 2 coming up, and the metro got off to a construction phase in 2006.

 As Dubai prospered, the savers and lenders of money, the Banks made their appearance with almost all the 7 emirates each having a national bank to its name.
-In addition to the government banks, there also came to the fore, some private banks from enterprising business houses as also foreign banks like Citi, StanChart and HSBC and Lloyds.
+In addition to the government banks, there also came to the fore, some private banks from enterprising business houses as also foreign banks like Citi, StanChart, HSBC and Lloyds.
 The bank street at Bur Dubai and the bank street at Sharjah in the late 90’s got their names from the many banks that stood on either part of the street.
 As time progressed, slowly banks moved to their private properties at well located places in and around the cities in these emirates.

 Dubai was to the asian nationalities, a land of great promise, just as the US was at one time to other nationalities all over the world.
 There were plenty of jobs in the construction, petroleum and trading industry.
 Moreover, Dubai was setting up a lot of shopping malls to give company to the lonely Al Ghurair Shopping Center.
-Slowly you could choose from Burjuman at Bur Dubai and Citi Center at Deira with a host of major ones coming on Shaikh Zayed.
-Roundabouts gave way to signals, and the famous Fire roundabout and the fish roundabouts were history.
+Slowly you could choose from Burjuman at Bur Dubai and Citi Centre at Deira with a host of major ones coming on Shaikh Zayed.
+Roundabouts gave way to signals, and the famous Fire roundabout and the fish roundabouts were memories.

 The cinema houses that ranged from Dubai to Deira Cinemas as well as the Strand and Al Nasr Leisureland and the Galleria at Hyatt got more company as multiplexes opened in the major shopping complexes that sprung up giving more choice and comfort.
 With time, some of the old cinema houses were either pulled down or got converted to business complexes.

-Hamriya Vegetable and Meat market was well planned, but because of the traffic congestion and difficulty to scale and being difficult to access, the market got shifted by 2005 to another location near the Al Ain roundabout.
+Hamriya Vegetable and Meat market was well planned, but because of the traffic congestion and difficulty to upscale and being difficult to access, the market got shifted by 2005 to another location near the Al Ain roundabout.

 The shopping festival was another attraction for all residents and was a shopping feast that got the approval of all traders who participated in it.
 With festivals and their raffle draws that evinced a lot of interest at the creek park, people came from far and near to get a glimpse of the various cultural programmes and the fun and fair activities usually associated with exhibition fairs.